Tzipora Obziler

 Tzipora "Tzipi" Obziler (ציפורה אובזילר; born 19 April 1973) is an Israeli former professional tennis player.

 She reached her career-high singles world ranking of No. 75 in on 8 July 2007, and career-high doubles ranking of No. 149 on 10 April 2000.

-In Federation Cup, she is a shared world record holder for most ties played, at 61.

 Early and personal life

 She was born in Givatayim, Israel, and is Jewish.

 Obziler speaks Hebrew and English.
 After graduating from high school, she served two years in the Israel Defense Forces (IDF; the Israeli Army).
 Obziler attended classes at Old Dominion University in Norfolk, Virginia.

 She and her girlfriend Hadas have a daughter together.
 Obziler took a break from professional tennis when the baby was born, and came back to play in 2008.